It all started when Eve took a bite out of Adam’s apple and she conceived. Life grew from that apple on a tree and so did technology.

 November 26, 2012: Is it just a bad Apple?
 The legal battle between Samsung and Apple.
 Tech company was ordered by a judge to give up some trade secrets about their patent deal with HTC to Samsung who demanded to see an agreement between the two companies.
 In response to judge’s ruling Apple had a fit adding a list of Samsung’s new products it wants off the shelves hopefully before Christmas.

 November 28, 2012: Eddie Cue Apple’s new “Mr. Fix-It.”
-As CEO Tim Cook shifts responsibilities Eddie Cue emerges as one of the biggest beneficiares.
-This 23-year company veteran rose through the ranks as co-founder Steve Jobs’ right-hand man for new areas like e-commerce and media companies signing up for Apple’s itunes services.
+As CEO Tim Cook shifts responsibilities Eddie Cue emerges as one of the biggest beneficiaries.
+This 23-year company veteran rose through the ranks as co-founder Steve Jobs’ right-hand man for new areas like e-commerce and media companies signing up for Apple’s iTunes services.

 December 6, 2012: Apple’s CEO Tim Cook says Mac computers will be made in the USA for the year 2013.

 December 17, 2012: U.S. Federal judge makes an important decision denying Apple’s request for a permanent ban on its collection of Samsung’s products.

 December 28, 2012: CEO Tim Cook gets $4.2 million in compensation, a modest sum compared to 2011.

 January 1, 2013: Masked and armed thieves steal $1.3 million iPhones and iPads located inside a flagship Apple Store behind Paris Opera House while police were assigned to the Champs-Elysees where revelers gather for New Year’s Eve.

 January 14, 2013: It’s not a rotten Apple.
 Shocking that iPhone 5 sales are decreasing.